 Cara O. Frank, L.OM.

 One of the easiest ways to do this is to boost selenium levels naturally is by eating 2 Brazil nuts daily.
 Selenium is a trace mineral.
 We need only small amounts to improve our health.
-2 Brazil nuts a day contains about 100 mcgs, which is all we need.
-Turns out that the selenium found in Brazil nuts is much more bioavailable than the kind found in vitamin supplement.
+2 Brazil nuts a day contains about 100 mcg, which is all we need.
+It turns out that the selenium found in Brazil nuts is much more bioavailable than the kind found in a vitamin supplement.
 100 grams of them also contains more than 50% of your daily requirement of vitamin E[i].

-- Speaking of fertility, selenium is critical for men as it helps boost testosterone levels as well as improving sperm count and motility.
+- Selenium is critical for male fertility as it helps to boost testosterone levels as well as improving sperm count and motility.

 - The vitamin E contained in Brazil nuts helps protect our skin from premature aging.

-- Selenium makes your happy.
+- Selenium makes you happy.
 Selenium increases the dopamine activity in the brain, which is a pleasure hormone.

 Besides Brazil nuts, other natural sources of selenium include wheat, corn, and rice, nuts, walnuts, soybeans, eggs, chicken, beef, cheese, fresh, tuna, herring, cod, and shellfish.
 Turkey, oats, and sunflower seeds are also selenium-rich foods.

-Selenium is a heavy metal, so you can over do it.
-The easiest way is to simply get the mineral from food.
+Selenium is a heavy metal, so you can overdo it.
+The easiest way is to get the mineral from food.

-Here’s a nice recipe I found at the Food and Wine website for broccoli with brazil nut pesto:
+Here’s a lovely recipe I found at the Food and Wine website Broccoli with Brazil Nut Pesto:

 1/2 cup coarsely chopped flat-leaf parsley